-This vanilla bean whipped cream cheese is perfect on a bagel, English muffin, or your morning toast!
-And it’s so easy to make!
+Vanilla bean whipped cream cheese is perfect on a bagel, English muffin, or your morning toast.
+It’s so easy to make!

 What do you like to eat for breakfast?
 Cereal?
 Eggs?
 Bacon?
 Bagels?

-Every once in a while I really get the craving for a bagel and cream cheese.
-Especially a toasted blueberry bagel.
-Although cinnamon raisin is a close second.
-I really love everything bagels but…they wouldn’t be good with this cream cheese.
+Every once in a while I really get the craving for a bagel and cream cheese, especially a toasted blueberry bagel (although cinnamon raisin is a close second).
+I really love everything bagels but they aren’t a good match with this cream cheese.
 And my son is allergic to sesame seeds, so they’re a no-go.

-Usually I opt for eggs and vegetables for breakfast, but like I said…every once in a while that bagel craving hits, and I want some perfectly fluffy, spreadable cream cheese on that bagel.
+Usually I opt for eggs and vegetables for breakfast, but like I said, every once in a while that bagel craving hits, and I definitely want some perfectly fluffy, spreadable cream cheese on that bagel.